General information: all British nationals (accessible)

 Approvals

-Where it has been decided to grant an application and the applicant needs to attend a citizenship ceremony to make the oath and pledge, you must issue an invitation’ letter and advise the applicant to contact the relevant local authority in order to arrange attendance at a citizenship ceremony within 3 months to make the oath of allegiance and pledge.
-You must send the letter to the last known address even if the applicant or representative is believed to have moved.
+Where it has been decided to grant an application and the applicant needs to attend a citizenship ceremony to make the oath and pledge, you must issue an invitation letter and advise the applicant to contact the relevant local authority in order to arrange attendance at a citizenship ceremony within 3 months to make the oath of allegiance and pledge.
+If the person cannot be contacted by email, you must send the letter to the last known address even if the applicant or representative is believed to have moved.
 Where there is no last known address, no letter should be sent.
-The file should be updated to note that the application is undecided but refusal action must be taken on CID.
+The case record should be updated to note that the application is undecided but refusal action must be taken.

-When no oath or affirmation is required, the issue of the certificate to the applicant or representative constitutes notification of the decision to grant the application.
+Where no ceremony or oath or affirmation is required, the issue of the certificate to the applicant or representative constitutes notification of the decision to grant the application.
 If the applicant or representative is in the UK you must send the certificate to the last known address.

 Refusals